RevenueCat/revenuecat-docs/docs_source/Service Credentials/itunesconnect-app-specific-shared-secret/in-app-purchase-key-configuration.md

 hidden: false
 parentDoc: 649983b4c31b2e000a3c1859
 ---
-For RevenueCat to securely validate purchases through Apple Store Kit 2, authenticate and validate [Subscription Offers](https://docs.revenuecat.com/docs/ios-subscription-offers) request with Apple and enable [customer lookup](https://docs.revenuecat.com/docs/customer-lists#find-an-individual-customer) via Order ID for iOS apps, you need to upload an in-app purchase key, and you'll also need to provide an Issuer ID.
+For RevenueCat to securely validate purchases through Apple StoreKit 2, authenticate and validate [Subscription Offers](https://docs.revenuecat.com/docs/ios-subscription-offers) request with Apple and enable [customer lookup](https://docs.revenuecat.com/docs/customer-lists#find-an-individual-customer) via Order ID for iOS apps, you need to upload an in-app purchase key, and you'll also need to provide an Issuer ID.

+In-app purchase keys will also be used to take full advantage of StoreKit 2, which includes more accurate price, country, and purchased currency detection.
+Read more in our community post [here](https://community.revenuecat.com/revenuecat-announcements-2/prepare-for-storekit-2-updates-to-historical-data-3786?fid=2&tid=3786).

 ## 1. Generating an In-App Purchase Key